jonathan-dragonrider/BlueBadgeAPI/readme.md

 After pluggin everything in you should be presented with a list for the projects that require your skill.

+*Activity Log*

+The most recent edition to the application has been the creation of an activity log.
+Now whenever you preform any function within the application that will be logged and storred on a datatable for future reference.

+To pull this log simply go to POSTMAN open a new request and using the Get function add in the API api/Log and all activity ever preformed on the platform will be pulled for you to review.

 MAINTAINERS
 ---------------------